jpdillingham/jpdillingham.github.io/_posts/2017-05-24-CommandLine.Arguments---Simple-Parsing-of-Command-Line-Arguments.md

 ---

 I needed a solution for parsing command line arguments and didn't like the existing options, so I wrote my own.
-My primary goal was to create a lightweight, unobtrusive library that would cover all (or most) bases without requiring the creation of a dedicated class (however, you can if you like) and without requiring a bunch of lines of code to handle parsing.
+My primary goal was to create a lightweight, unobtrusive library that would cover all (or most) bases without requiring the creation of a dedicated class to encapsulate the arguments (however, you can if you like) and without requiring a bunch of lines of code to handle parsing in my startup code.

 What I came up with clocks in at a little over 130 lines of code and fits in a single .cs file, perfect to include in your project as source or, if you prefer, as a NuGet package.
 It's also got
 100% code coverage and is verified to build on Windows and Mono.